Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Model

 \section{Model}

-We consider mobile impurities doping interacting hard-core bosons in a one-dimensional lattice, see Fig. \ref{fig:1}(a).
+We consider mobile impurities doping interacting hard-core bosons in a one-dimensional lattice.
 The Hamiltonian of the system can be written as $\hat{H} = \hat{H}_{B}+\hat{H}_{I}+\hat{H}_{BI}$, where $\hat{H}_{B}$ describes the bosonic bath, $\hat{H}_{I}$ the impurities, and $\hat{H}_{BI}$ denotes the coupling between the bath and the impurities.
 Explicitly, each component is given as follows:

 where operators $\hat{b}_{i}^{\dagger}$ ($\hat{b}_{i}$) and $\hat{a}_{i}^{\dagger}$ ($\hat{a}_{i}$) create (annihilate) a boson and an impurity, respectively, at lattice site $i$.
 The particle number operator for the bosons is $\hat{n}_{B,i} = \hat{b}_{i}^{\dagger}\hat{b}_{i}$, and for the impurities $\hat{n}_{I,i} = \hat{a}_{i}^{\dagger}\hat{a}_{i}$.
-The nearest neighbor hopping amplitude is $t_{B}$ and $t_{I}$ for the bosons and impurities, respectively; $V_{B}>0$ is the nearest-neighbor repulsive interaction among the particles in the bath, and $U_{BI}$ is the on-site interaction between the bosons and the impurities.
+The nearest neighbor hopping amplitude is $t_{B}$ and $t_{I}$ for the bosons and impurities, respectively; $V_{B}$ is the nearest-neighbor repulsive interaction among the particles in the bath, and $U_{BI}$ is the on-site interaction between the bosons and the impurities.
 The hard-core constraint of the bath atoms forbids double occupancy, i.e. $(b_{i}^{\dagger})^{2}=0$.
 This restriction can be experimentally achieved using sufficiently strong on-site interactions \cite{weckesser2024}.
 We do not impose the hard-core constraint on the impurities.
 Notice that $\hat{H}_{I}$ does not explicitly include an impurity-impurity interaction term.

 To investigate the ground state properties of a single and a pair of impurities, we employ density matrix renormalization group (DMRG) techniques using the TeNPy library \cite{TeNPy2018}.
 All calculations assume periodic boundary conditions on a lattice with $L$ = 80 sites and a maximum matrix product state (MPS) bond dimension of $\chi=800$.
 For concreteness, we consider the case where $t_{B}=t_{I}=t$.